XuewenWangUGA/USAT/README.md

 4. Caculation allele length in bp to the number of repeat time  (allele size)

 ## Installation
-Download the software and subdirectories from Github. e.g. for software
+Download the software and subdirectories from Github.

  `git clone https://github.com/XuewenWangUGA/USAT`

+ `cd USAT`

+ and then download the subdirectories into the directory USAT

  or